 What about complaints relating to credit information?

-If we can't fix things within 30 days, we'll let you know why and how long we think it will take.
-We will also ask you for an extension of time to fix the matter.
-If you have any concerns, you may complain to the Financial Services Ombudsman or the Office of the Australian Information Commissioner.
+If we can’t fix things within 30 days, we’ll let you know why and how long we think it will take.
+We'll also ask you for an extension of time to fix the matter.
+If your concerns haven't been resolved to your satisfaction, you can lodge a complaint with AFCA or with the Office of the Australian Information Commissioner.

-If your complaint relates to how we handled your access and correction requests you may take your complaint directly to the Financial Ombudsman Service or the Office of the Australian Information Commissioner.
-You are not required to let us try to fix it first.
+If your complaint relates to how we handled your access and correction requests, you may take your complaint directly to AFCA or the Office of the Australian Information Commissioner.
+You're not required to let us try to fix it first.

 Contact details for Credit Reporting Bodies